Dallas Arboretum and Botanical Garden: Pecan Grove

 Pecan Grove serves as the centerpiece of the festival, Autumn at the Arboretum.
-In spring, over 100 blooming Japanese Cherry Trees surround the Pecan Grove.
+In spring, over 100 Japanese Cherry Trees surround the Pecan Grove.
 In fall, over 50,000 pumpkins, gourds and squash come together to form the Pumpkin Village at the Arboretum.

 The Martha Brooks Camellia Garden

-This garden features 200 camellias and over 30 different cultivars.
-Located along the Paseo de Flores, the Camellia Garden was designed by Dallas landscape architect and Texas Tech University graduate Warren Hill Johnson.
-The Martha Brooks Camellia garden was funded by the employees of Central and South West Corporation and was dedicated to the wife of retired CEO Dick Brooks.
-This addition to the Arboretum was opened in January 2000.
+Designed by Warren Johnson and opened in January 2000, the Camellia Garden is located along the Paseo de Flores and features 200 camellias and over 30 different cultivars.
+The Martha Brooks Camellia Garden was funded by the employees of Central and South West Corporation and was dedicated to the wife of retired CEO Dick Brooks.

 DeGolyer Gardens

-The 21,000-square-foot home of Mr. and Mrs. Everette DeGolyer serves as the centerpiece to this garden.
+The 21,000-square-foot home of Mr. and Mrs. DeGolyer serves as the centerpiece to this garden.
 Landscape architects Arthur and Marie Berger designed the 4.5 acre DeGolyer Gardens for the DeGolyer family in 1940.
 Many of the original garden features remain, including the Magnolia Allee, the Sunken Garden and the Octagonal Fountain.
 In 2012, the existing entry landscape was replaced with a new design featuring tropical plants and palms.
-The DeGolyer House is listed on the National Register of Historic Places as well as the Texas Register of Historic Places.